LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 Coordinate systems
 ------------------

-As previously stated in section `1.1`_, the node geometry information is given in the form of coordinates in a specific coordinate system.
+As previously stated in section :ref:`subsec-grid_struc`, the node geometry information is given in the form of coordinates in a specific coordinate system.
 Commonly used coordinate systems in various tokamak fusion simulations and analysis, also shown in :numref:`fig-tokamak_coord_system_2`,